 Learn the communication skills necessary to maintain civil dialogue on difficult issues, whether theological, political, or cultural.
 Learn how to listen to understand before you attempt to be understood.
 Find that constructive middle ground between withdrawing and being a steamroller.
 Learn how to disagree without being quite so disagreeable.

-In development now, you will soon be able to bring Civil Dialogue Training into your church or community group.
-The presentation and participative exercises will give you the confidence and the skills needed to initiate and foster civil discourse in even the toughest conversations.
+Bring Civil Dialogue Training into your church or community group.
+The PowerPoint slides, presentation helps, and participant exercises will give you the confidence and the skills needed to initiate and foster civil discourse in even the toughest conversations.

 Although focused on training Christians to be more effective in participating in civil disagreements, our goal is to take the skills learned beyond the walls of our churches to be salt and light for a divided world.

 Public forums on timely political and cultural issues will be hosted in cooperation with local politicians.
 Trained facilitators will lead small group discussions of the issues addressed.